dbell017/Fatherhood_Program/README.md

 This project is a retrospective exploratory data analysis of a Fatherhood Program that was implemented in a non-profit organization from 2021-2025.
 This program served fathers and father figures in predominantly rural and suburban areas and aimed to improve parenting skills through evidence-based curricula in group sessions.
 Key performance indicators include enrollments, completions, completion rates, and the number of children served over the duration of the program.

+Data exported from the database contained coded survey responses, which were mapped and cleaned using a Python script in conjunction with a data dictionary.

 The dashboard, built in Tableau, includes 3 visualizations:
 - Running totals of enrollments and completions over time